Are you a European Union citizen, European Economic Area citizen, or Swiss citizen living in the UK?

 We will hand your ID documents back to you - there is no need to leave them with us.
 After submitting your information, you will receive an email with a link to complete an online application.
 This should be completed within the timescale specified.
 If not, you may have to present your ID documents for verification again.

-Help to complete the EU settlement online application form
+If you need help to complete the online application form

 Many libraries offer assisted digital support to those who are having difficulty navigating the GOV.UK website or in using the EU Exit: ID Document Check App, but currently not any of the Blackpool libraries.
-Lancashire County Council libraries are part of the scheme and this free service is available at St Annes, Ormskirk, Rawtenstall, Colne, Morecambe, Preston Harris and Burnley libraries.
+Lancashire County Council libraries are part of the scheme and they offer a free service.

 You cannot get help from the assisted digital service if you need immigration advice (for example, advice on which immigration form you need to complete) or you need an update on the progress of an immigration application you have already submitted.

-Find out at GOV.UK how to access the Assisted Digital support scheme.
+You can find more information from the the GOV.UK website on how to access the Assisted Digital support scheme.

 What happens next